 - Debit and credit cards

 We always recommend arranging some foreign currency cash before departing, so that when your teen lands at their destination, they have money on hand for a quick meal, public transport from the airport, and anything else they may need in the first few days - just in case they have problems finding an ATM, exchanging money or using their cards.

 Our other recommendation would be looking into a prepaid travel money card, like our Key to the World Currency Card.
 A Currency Card is a modern version of travellers cheques (with lots of great features), and will allow your teen to preload the card with the currency they will need on their trip, or with Australian dollars if the currency isn't supported by the card.
 Then, while overseas, they can use their card to withdraw money or pay for purchases instore or online, like they would with their regular debit card.

-The main benefits of a prepaid Currency Card are…
+Main benefits of a Prepaid Currency Card

 - You can lock in an exchange rate* so you know exactly how much is available to spend

 - Because their money is converted into that currency- your teen will be better able to budget without trying to figure out currency conversions and their balance

 - It is a safe and secure alternative to carrying too much cash